amekusa/arch-setup/README.md

 The config file is another bash script with just a bunch of variables.
 Most of them have good default values so you have to edit only a few of them.

+The setup script supports:
+- bootloader
+- locale, keymap and timezone
+- VirtualBox guests
+- user (groups, default shell, ssh, git, sudo)
+- ssh server
+- network manager (systemd-networkd, NetworkManager)
+- etckeeper
+- rkhunter
+- reflector
+- paccache
+- AUR (yay)
+- X11 and keymap
+- GNOME desktop

 The script is supposed to be ran in `chroot` where the basic packages have already been installed with `pacstrap`.
 If your Arch is not ready, follow the instructions below.

 ## Getting Started
 Insert the latest Arch Linux live CD and boot it.

-#### Set the correct keymap for the console
+### Set the correct keymap for the console
 The default keymap is `us`.
 Unless you are using a US keyboard, you should set the correct keymap for the current console with `loadkeys` command.